SauronsEyes/Py_and_C_Wordlist_Generator/README.md

-# Wordlists-Generator
+# Wordlists_Generator
-Generates 11 words keyword for you........Made for Python and C.........However I prefer C........Its fast........
+Generates 11 words keyword for you.
+Made Py and C. C easily outperforms Py so use C for faster generation of files
-Check the code before executing CUz no one's worth TRUSTING these days